About Us

 I also read and collect quite a number of other authors, some of whom are published by Girls Gone By.
 (I read a lot of theology and other church books as well – and of course the Bible.)
 Other hobbies are a bit difficult to define, because so much of what I enjoy is bound up in what I do.

-Health wise, I have M.E. which means I have to be careful about how much and what I do, but I am now able to space out what I do, and how I do it.
+Health wise, I have M.E. and also high blood pressure which means I have to be careful about how much and what I do, but I am now able to space out what I do, and how I do it.

 I spent the first 16 years of my life in Scotland, near Glasgow, and then moved to Australia where I became a teacher.
 I retired from teaching some years ago, and moved back to the UK.
-I have a very bad back complaint, so am not able to do as much as I would like, but I love gardening, and also anything to do with flowers.
-I am also a regular visitor to my local W.I.
-Market.
+Health issues mean I cannot do as much as I would like, but I love gardening and I love flowers, both in the house and in the garden.

 I began reading the Chalet School books at the age of eight, and borrowed them from the library, reading all that they had.
 When I discovered others who read them, and was able to read the whole series as well as EBD’s other books, it was as though a door had opened.
 Founding Friends of the Chalet School is probably the most important thing I have done in my life.